Colombia Pet Import Requirements

 Further, your veterinarian must certify that your pet is healthy enough to travel and is not from a region that is subject to rabies restrictions.
 The health certificate must clearly identify your pet.
 Depending on the country of origin, additional details and treatments must be listed.

-A licensed veterinarian in your country must complete the Pet Health Certificate for Colombia within 10 days of travel.
+A licensed veterinarian in your country must complete a veterinary health certificate for Colombia within 10 days of travel.
 The original and one copy must travel with your pet and be available to veterinary inspectors at entry.

 Most countries, including Colombia, require that this certificate be endorsed by the government agency responsible for the import and export of animals in the country of origin.